People/Research Fellows

 • since 2024 Research Fellow and PhD Candidate at the DFG Research Training Group “Societal Transformation and Spatial Materialization of Housing“

-• Thesis: ‘If it must be outstanding, it probably won’t be representative.
-Mumbai’s ubiquitous housing typology and the World Heritage Paradigm’ supervised by Prof. Sukriti Issar (Centre for Research on Social Inequalities)2018–2022 Studium der Urbanistik an der Bauhaus-Universität Weimar
+• 2022-2024 Master in Urban Studies (Governing the Large Metropolis) at the Institut d’études politiques de Paris (Thesis: “If it must be outstanding, it probably won’t be representative.
+Mumbai’s ubiquitous housing typology and the World Heritage Paradigm” supervised by Prof. Sukriti Issar (Centre for Research on Social Inequalities))

 Research focus

-• value discourses
+• Everyday heritage and value discourses

-• authoritarian urbanism
+• Authoritarian urbanism

 Recent projects